oyedejioyewole/nuxt-phosphor-icons/README.md

 ## Usage

-THis is an example of how to use the module
+This is an example of how to use the module

 ```vue
 <template>
   <PhosphorIconAirplane size="40" color="green" />
 </template>
 ```

+### Note

 1. To find out more about props for the component, refer to <https://github.com/phosphor-icons/vue>
 2. To find the list of icons, refer to <https://phosphoricons.com>